 In their role as mediator, the neutral attorney guides the couple through the process of discussing and coming to an agreement regarding various aspects of their divorce.
 The mediator does not make decisions for you.
 Rather, they act as the facilitator of your divorce settlement.

-Benefits of a Mediated Divorce In Riverside
+Benefits of a Mediated Divorce In Palm Desert

 A mediated divorce is a worthwhile consideration for divorcing couples as it offers several benefits:

 - Divorce mediation is a cost-effective solution for resolving disagreements over the terms of a divorce.

 - Divorce mediation is confidential, so there are no public records of the mediation sessions.